TristankMS/IIS-Junk/README.md

 What's Here?

-TristanK's IIS Crudware.
+_TristanK's IIS Crudware_.
 Don't assume there are no bugs; assume I tested these to the point of "it works on my system" and if you're lucky, maybe a couple of others.

 ## DodgyLogArchiver